kettle-rb/.github/README.md

 # .github
-Shaved, butchered, and boiled, Yaks for Ruby Development
+A collection of frozen Yak shavings for Ruby development & testing.